2022-fall-comp-880/project-deepika-pooja/DESIGN.md

 * Define the inputs with enter the anime you like and number of recommendations to get the data from users.
 * Structure the for loop to run the iterations.
+* Taking data into consider check the every genre by the user given movie(genre).
+* After completion of all iteration of checking the genre it gets the list of movie based on the input.
 * Then return the list on based on the inputs.

 ### def gross_avg(self) -> dict: